Have you ever asked yourself WHY?

 We have all done that as well.

-Here are some follow-up questions to consider.
+Have you ever asked yourself why?
+Then, here are some follow-up questions to

 Have you ever been able to answer why?